Gabe-Manning/Currency-Convertor-CS222-Project/README.md

 - When you first attempt to rank currencies after booting up the program it sometimes does not print out the ranking the first time through.
 You may need to run that command twice to get the output you want.
 We don't know why it does this, and it works as intended on subsequent uses.
 - If the API adds additional currencies to the data, the ranking functions do not work since they are hard-coded.
-They still will work if the API removes them, just not when they add new ones.
+You would need to go to the AbbreviationRateHashMapCreator class and update abbreviationListCreation to add additional currency abbreviations to be ranked.
+The program still works as intended if the API removes currencies, just not when they add new ones.
 We couldn't figure out a way to parse through the JSON data for just the abbreviations, but are looking to find a solution.
 - Tests must be run using Gradle, not with IntelliJ, otherwise they do not run.
 Has something to do with directories.